Inspections

 Who can do the SI’s?

-• Maybe you just need to hire a third party testing agency.
-They should be able to do all of the special inspections but usually don’t do any structural observations.
+- Maybe you just need to hire a third party testing agency.
+They should be able to do all of the special inspections but rarely do structural observations.

-• Maybe you need three different people: the third party testing agency to do some lab tests, the engineer of record to do a few structural observations and your soils engineer to do the other structural observations.
+- Maybe you need three different people: the third party testing agency to do the lab tests, the engineer of record to do a few structural observations and your soils engineer to do the other structural observations.

 How much does it cost?

-• Third party agencies can be anywhere from $500 to $2000 per inspection or item.
+- Third party agencies can be anywhere from $500 to over $2000 per inspection or item.

 Checking the San Francisco Online Database